larryknaebelobsidian/kingdom/Proposition 74. The belief in the speedy Advent of Christ, entertained both by the Apostles and the churches under them, indicates what Kingdom was believed in and taught by the first Christians..md

 And _do_ this, knowing the time, that it is already the hour for you to awaken from sleep; for now salvation is nearer to us than when we believed.
 12 The night is almost gone, and the day is at hand.
 Therefore let us lay aside the deeds of darkness and put on the armor of light.

 Phil.
 4:5
 Let your considerate _spirit_ be known to all men.
-The Lord is near.
+The Lord is near[^1].

 Heb.
 10:25
-not forsaking our own assembling together, as is the habit of some, but encouraging _one another_, and all the more as you see the day drawing near.
+not forsaking our own assembling together, as is the habit of some, but encouraging _one another_, and all the more as you see the day drawing near. [^2]

 Heb.
 10:36-37
 For you have need of endurance, so that when you have done the will of God, you may receive the promise.
 37 For yet in a very little while, He who is coming will come, and will not delay.